Instructor: Marina Bosi

 This course includes a final project.
 The final project consists of the design and implementation of a simple perceptual audio coder.
 Groups of up to three students typically work together on the final project.

-Students may use the computer of their choice for the project, but Python 3.7 (http://www.python.org/) is the preferred programming language for implementation of the project coder.
-(Previous Python programming experience is neither required nor expected for this course.)
+Students may use the computer of their choice for the project, but Python 3.9 (downloadable at https://www.anaconda.com/products/individual ) is the preferred programming language for implementation of the project coder.
+(Previous Python programming experience is not required.)